I. Name and address of the responsible person

 (3) Google WebFonts

-- contact form and e-mail contact
+VI. contact form and e-mail contact

-- description and scope of data processing
+1. description and scope of data processing

 (1) Your name

-(2) Your e-mail adress
+(2) Your e-mail address

 (4) Your message

-(5) Date and time of dispatch
+(5) Date and time of shipment

-- legal basis for the data processing
+2. legal basis for data processing

-3 Purpose of data processing
+3. purpose of data processing

-- duration of storage
+4. duration of storage

 The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.

-- possibility of objection and removal
+5. possibility of objection and elimination

 The user has the possibility to revoke his consent to the processing of personal data at any time.
 If the user contacts us by e-mail, he can object to the storage of his personal data at any time.
 In such a case, the conversation cannot be continued.